curran/udcvis/README.md

-# The Universal Data Cube Visualization System
+# The Universal Data Cube <br>Visualization System

 The UDCViS is a conceptually designed system in an early phase of implementation.

 It is a research project of Curran Kelleher.

 The code is available in the [UDCViS GitHub Repo](https://github.com/curran/udcvis).